DanDevProjects/Internet_Explorative/README.md

 **Announcement**

-Internet Explorative is going Mac-Only because Windows already have the original built-in.
-For Windows Users, Please go download **rinFox** on https://github.com/travy-patty/rinfox/releases/tag/Release, or you can use WSL 2 to emulate the Mac app onto Windows.
+Internet Explorative is going Mac-first because Windows already have the original built-in.
+Windows versions still exist, but you'll have to wait for one more major release.
+For Windows Users in a rush, Please go download **rinFox** on https://github.com/travy-patty/rinfox/releases/tag/Release, or you can use WSL 2 to emulate the Mac app onto Windows.

 ### Read Before you download-- Requirements
 **Software**

 macOS 10.14 Mojave or later (10.15 Catalina recommended)

+Windows 10 or later

 **Hardware**